Damiya/legendary/README.md

 roflclient-js
 =============

-League of Legends mock frontend in Angular
+This is a portfolio piece and a learning project.

+Goal: Produce a working, HTML5 Frontend for League of Legends.